-Haeder's research focuses on the public policymaking process, regulatory politics, lobbying and interest group politics, and healthcare policy.
-Haeder's most recent work has focused on such issues as the implementation of the Affordable Care Act, provider networks, provider quality, health care access, and regulatory policymaking at the Office of Management and Budget.
+Haeder's research interests include the public policymaking process, regulatory politics, lobbying and interest group politics, and healthcare policy.
+His most recent work has focused on such issues as the implementation of the Affordable Care Act, provider networks, provider quality, health care access, and regulatory policymaking at the Office of Management and Budget.

 In the News